intershop/helm-charts/charts/iom/docs/ExampleDemo.rst

   **Windows: IOM Share and PostgreSQL data**

   The current example needs some modifications when running in Docker Desktop on Windows.
-When working on Windows in combination with *WSL 2* (Windows Subsystem for Linux 2), you have to take care to use Unix-Style path names, e.g., if the IOM share is located at ``C:\Users\username\iom-share``, the according entry in *values.yaml* has to be noted as ``/c/Users/unsername/iom-share``.
+When working on Windows in combination with *WSL 2* (Windows Subsystem for Linux 2), you have to take care to use Unix-Style path names.
+E.g., if the IOM share is located at ``C:\Users\username\iom-share``, the according entry in *values.yaml* has to be noted as ``/c/Users/unsername/iom-share``.
 Additionally the prefix ``/run/desktop/mnt/host`` has to be used.

   The modified configuration of the Shared-Filesystem has to look like that: